tboosters/guess_number/README.md

 2. Keep guessing until you make it

 ## Concepts:
-  A ```guessed``` array is used to record guesses.
+  A ```guessed``` boolean array of size 100 is used to record guesses.
 When a guess is made by the player, its validity is firstly checked.
-If it is valid, it will then be compared to the answer: if it is correct, the player wins and all the past guesses will be printed with the total number of guesses made;
-if it is too large or too small, a ```check``` function will be triggered to see if the number has been guessed before.
-If the number has been guessed, the player will be prompted to input another guess; if not, the number will be added to the ```guessed``` array and the number of guesses will be incremented.
+If it is valid, it will then be compared to ```guessed``` array: if it is guessed, player will be promted to enter another number; if not, the corresponding entry in ```guessed``` will be set to true and the number will be added to ```order``` array.
+The number of guesses will be also be incremented.
+If the guess is correct the player wins and all the past guesses will be printed with the total number of guesses made; if it is too large or too small, corresponding hints will be prompted.

+## Updates:
+ - Use of boolean ```guessed``` array and ```order``` array
+ - Optimization of logic flow (got rid of redundant branching)

 ## Language Used and Tested Environment:
-C++ (compiled with MinGW G++), Windows 10 on Intel i5 with 4GB RAM
+C++ (compiled using CLang++ with MinGW G++), Windows 10 on Intel i5 with 4GB RAM